Set-Monotonicity Implies Kelly-Strategyproofness: Introduction

-The gap between Gibbard and Satterthwaite's theorem for resolute SCFs and Gibbard's theorem for decision schemes has been filled by a number of impossibility results with varying underlying notions of how to compare sets of alternatives with each other \citep[\eg][]{Gard76a,Barb77a,Barb77b,Kell77a,DuSc00a,BDS01a,ChZh02a,Sato08a,Umez09a}, many of which are surveyed by \citet{Tayl05a} and \citet{Barb10a}.
-In this paper, we will be concerned with the weakest (and therefore least controversial) preference extension from alternatives to sets due to \citet{Kell77a}.
-According to this definition, a set of alternatives is weakly preferred to another set of alternatives if all elements of the former are weakly preferred to all elements of the latter. \citet{Barb77a} and \citet{Kell77a} have shown independently that all non-trival SCFs that are rationalizable via a quasi-transitive preference relation are manipulable in this model. \citet{Kell77a} concludes his paper by contemplating that ``one plausible interpretation of such a theorem is that, rather than demonstrating the impossibility of reasonable strategy-proof social choice functions, it is part of a critique of the regularity [rationalizability] conditions'' and \citet{Barb77a} states that ``whether a nonrationalizable collective choice rule exists which is not manipulable and always leads to nonempty choices for nonempty finite issues is an open question.''
-Also referring to nonrationalizable choice functions, \citet{Kell77a} writes: ``it is an open question how far nondictatorship can be strengthened in this sort of direction and still avoid impossibility results.''
+The gap between Gibbard and Satterthwaite's theorem for resolute SCFs and Gibbard's theorem for SDSs has been filled by a number of impossibility results with varying underlying notions of how to compare sets of alternatives with each other \citep[\eg][]{Gard76a,Barb77a,Barb77b,Kell77a,Feld79a,MaPa81a,Band82a,Band83b,DuSc00a,BDS01a,ChZh02a,Sato08a,Umez09a}, many of which are surveyed by \citet{Tayl05a} and \citet{Barb10a}.
+In this paper, we will be concerned with the one of the weakest (and therefore least controversial) preference extensions from alternatives to sets due to \citet{Kell77a}.
+According to this definition, a set of alternatives is weakly preferred to another set of alternatives if all elements of the former are weakly preferred to all elements of the latter.
+A nice aspect of Kelly's preference extension is that its underlying behavioral assumptions are quite minimalistic (which strengthens impossibility results), yet reasonable enough to motivate meaningful positive results.
+Kelly's extension models that the agents are complete unaware of the tie-breaking mechanism that is used to eventually pick a single alternative.
+The question pursued in this paper is whether this uncertainty can be exploited to achieve strategyproofness.